Taming-the-BEAST/FBD-tutorial/README.md

 \label{screentaxset1}
 \end{figure}

-The second node defined in our \cl{NEXUS} file is the MRCA of all species within the subfamily Ailuropodinae.
-This group includes the giant panda (\textit{Aliuropoda melanoleuca}) and six fossil relatives (Figure \ref{figtaxset2}).
+The second node defined in our NEXUS file is the MRCA of all species within the subfamily Ailuropodinae.
+This group includes the giant panda (_Aliuropoda melanoleuca_) and six fossil relatives.

 \begin{figure}[h!]
 \centering